enebular/docs/en/GetStarted/Introduction.md

 ## Editing a flow

-Next, Edit flow.
-This section is creating simple flow that is to export `Hello World !` to console tab.
+This section explains how to create a simple flow that logs `Hello World !` to the debug tab.

-In flow editor, drag-and drop-nodes in left pallet and connect the nodes to create a flow.
+In flow editor, drag and drop nodes from the left pallet to the canvas and connect the nodes to create a flow.

-At first, deploy Inject Node onto workspace.
-Inject Node is classified "input" on pallet.
+Firstly, let's deploy Inject Node onto workspace.
+The Inject Node is classified as an "input" node in the node pallet.
-Inject Node is trigger of starting flow.
+Inject Node triggers the flow to start.
 ![set_inject_node](./../../img/GetStarted/Introduction-inject_node.gif)

 Next, deploy Debug Node.
-Debug Node is classiffied "output" on pallet.
+Debug Node is classified as an "output" on the node pallet.
-Debug Node is the node that is to display message to debag tab on right menu.
+Debug Node is the node that displays debug messages on the right hand side tab.
 ![set_debug_node](./../../img/GetStarted/Introduction-debug_node.gif)

 Connect Inject Node and Debug Node.
-Save flow to push `Deploy` button of right top.
-And select debug tab on right menu.
-Finally, start flow to click botton of Inject Node's left side and display timestamp on debug tab.
+Save the flow by clicking on the `Deploy` button at the top right.
+You can start the flow by clicking the left end of the Inject Node.
+The debug tab should be logging timestamps.
 ![connect_nodes](./../../img/GetStarted/Introduction-connect_nodes.gif)

-This is the first time for you that create flow.

-Next, display not timestamp but `Hello World !`.
-Should edit this flow.

-Debug Node of default setting exports `msg.payload`'s value.
-So have to change this value to `Hello World !`.
-Change Node helps this.
+Now you have a flow working.
+Let's next log `Hello World !` instead of timestamps.
+By default Debug Node exports `msg.payload` as the logging value.
+We will have to change this value to `Hello World !`.
+To do this a Change Node can help.

-Deploy Change Node between Inject Node and Debug Node.
-Change Node is classified "function" on pallet.
+Change Node is classified as a "function" node on the pallet.
 ![set_change_node](./../../img/GetStarted/Introduction-set_change_node.gif)

-Double click this Change Node and set up the node.
-Input `Hello World!` and push `Done`.
+Double click the Change Node and set up the node input to `Hello World!` and click `Done`.
 ![change_node_setting](./../../img/GetStarted/Introduction-change_node_setting.png)

-Save flow to push `Deploy` button of right top and start this flow.
-In debug tab, to be displayed `Hello World !`
+Save flow by clicking on the `Deploy` button and start the flow.
+The debug tab should now be displaying `Hello World !`
 ![hello_world](./../../img/GetStarted/Introduction-hello_world.png)

 ## Well Done!

-You can enable creating a Project and an Asset and editing simple flow on enebular.
+You can now create a project, an asset and edit a simple flow on Enebular.